Dr. Mandy Wriston

 Early Life & Education

-I have lived in the Appalachian region my entire life.
-I grew up between a very rural area and a small city.
-Some of the things I learned to do early in life were how to plant and care for a large garden, cure a pig, and cook on a wood stove.
-When I must introduce and share an interesting fact about myself in public, I always share that I have dug a hole for an outhouse.
-This usually causes a few comical reactions.
+Dr. Mandy Wriston has lived in the Appalachian region her entire life.
+She grew up between a very rural area and a small city.
+Some of the things she learned to do early in life were how to plant and care for a large garden, cure a pig, and cook on a wood stove.
+When she must introduce and share an interesting fact about herself in public, she always shares that she has dug a hole for an outhouse, which usually causes a few comical reactions.

-I was an average student in secondary education and college.
-It was because I wasn’t doing well in college that I decided to research the possibility that I have a learning disability.
-I was having a tough time staying focused and paying attention in class.
-I visited the disability services office of my college and was told it was too late to test me for a formal diagnosis.
-I left the office determined to conduct my research to see how I could help myself.
+She was an average student in secondary education and college.
+It was because she wasn’t doing well in college that she decided to research the possibility that she had a learning disability.
+She was having a tough time staying focused and paying attention in class.
+She visited the disability services office of her college and was told it was too late to test her for a formal diagnosis.
+She left the office determined to conduct her own research to see how she could help herself.

-After learning a few tips and tricks on how to deal with my inability to stay focused and some test anxiety, my grades improved.
-In fact, in my last year of college, I realized I loved the classroom setting.
-I wasn’t just learning better; I was enjoying the new information.
-I graduated on the Dean’s list with an undergrad degree in Travel and Tourism with a concentration in Food and Beverage Operations.
-After graduation, I was an assistant catering director for a brief time.
-However, family responsibilities led me to full-time work in the tourism industry of West Virginia.
-I began working for a photography company that takes pictures of whitewater rafting.
+After learning a few tips and tricks on how to deal with her inability to stay focused and some test anxiety, her grades improved.
+In fact, in her last year of college, she realized she loved the classroom setting.
+She wasn’t just learning better; she was enjoying the new information.
+She graduated on the Dean’s list with an undergraduate degree in Travel and Tourism with a concentration in Food and Beverage Operations.
+After graduation, she was an assistant catering director for a brief time.
+However, family responsibilities led her to full-time work in the tourism industry of West Virginia.
+She began working for a photography company that takes pictures of whitewater rafting.

-I worked in the rafting industry for four years until I was offered a position with a county recreation authority where I acted as the Director of Operations & Finance.
-It was here that I met one of my board members who would change the course of my life!
-He offered me a position working for him at a nine-county region convention and visitors bureau (CVB).
-I was so excited to work for an organization in the West Virginia tourism industry that I loved.
-The CVB is where I was able to network with group tour buyers from around the nation.
-I received two certificates in grant writing and coordinated a large grant with multiple partners.
-I learned about marketing including developing and maintaining a brand.
-We had a great director of public relations, and this helped me learn about press releases (we didn’t have social media at the time).
-Unfortunately, a change in leadership meant a change in industries for me.
+She worked in the rafting industry for four years until she was offered a position with a county recreation authority where she acted as the Director of Operations & Finance.
+It was here that she met one of her board members who would change the course of her life.
+He offered her a position working for him at a nine-county region convention and visitors bureau (CVB).
+She was excited to work for an organization in the West Virginia tourism industry that she loved.
+The CVB is where she was able to network with group tour buyers from around the nation.
+She received two certificates in grant writing and coordinated a large grant with multiple partners.
+She learned about marketing, including developing and maintaining a brand.
+They had a great director of public relations, and this helped her learn about press releases before the era of social media.
+Unfortunately, a change in leadership meant a change in industries for her.

-In 2006, I transitioned to higher education by becoming a student life coordinator.
-Working at a university was another life-changing experience for me.
-During this stage of my life, I realized that I missed being on a college campus.
-I missed the routines of the fall, spring, and summer semesters.
-You might think that tourism and campus life are on two different ends of the employment spectrum.
-However, students are like tourists.
-Both are essentially guests/customers of the organization.
+In 2006, she transitioned to higher education by becoming a student life coordinator.
+Working at a university was another life-changing experience for her.
+During this stage of her life, she realized that she missed being on a college campus.
+She missed the routines of the fall, spring, and summer semesters.
+Tourism and campus life may seem to be on two different ends of the employment spectrum; however, students are like tourists.
+Both are essentially guests or customers of the organization.
 Both want to be entertained for the duration of their visit and both need to be kept safe.
-The best thing about working at a university is that you can move around to different departments to learn different skill sets as a staff member.
-I spent some time in student affairs and was promoted to Director of Student Affairs.
-I then moved to the private on-campus middle/high school as an Assistant Dean.
-From that department, I transitioned to the Department of Leadership and Professional Studies to become the first coordinator of the Doctor of Executive Leadership program.
+The best thing about working at a university is that staff members can move around to different departments to learn different skill sets.
+She spent some time in student affairs and was promoted to Director of Student Affairs.
+She then moved to the private on-campus middle/high school as an Assistant Dean.
+From that department, she transitioned to the Department of Leadership and Professional Studies to become the first coordinator of the Doctor of Executive Leadership program.

-Finally, I came full circle in the university and became Dean of Students and Campus Life.
-Throughout my journey at the university, I learned event planning skills, exercised my marketing and PR skills, I learned new software, how all the departments in a university worked together, and even how an academic program is built from the ground up.
-I was so fortunate to learn such a variety of skills in this context!
-I also enrolled in a Master of Strategic Leadership program while employed at the university.
-I was so excited to be re-engaged in the learning process.
-I have to say a master’s program is a lot more enjoyable than an undergraduate program.
-I reaffirmed to myself that I enjoyed learning, researching, and writing about new things.
-I learned the concept of leadership is so broad that it applies to everything!
+Finally, she came full circle in the university and became Dean of Students and Campus Life.
+Throughout her journey at the university, she learned event planning skills, exercised her marketing and PR skills, learned new software, discovered how all the departments in a university worked together, and even learned how an academic program is built from the ground up.
+She was fortunate to learn such a variety of skills in this context.
+She also enrolled in a Master of Strategic Leadership program while employed at the university.
+She was excited to be re-engaged in the learning process and reaffirmed to herself that she enjoyed learning, researching, and writing about new things.
+She learned that the concept of leadership is so broad that it applies to everything.

-The university I worked for closed in 2012 and I found myself back in travel and tourism.
-I landed a job at the local Chamber of Commerce/Convention and Visitors Bureau.
-I was back home!
-This position was primarily marketing and public relations.
-I used skills from my previous position at the regional CVB as well as skills I learned at the university including implementing new software for the chamber to keep track of its members and events.
+The university she worked for closed in 2012, and she found herself back in travel and tourism.
+She landed a job at the local Chamber of Commerce/Convention and Visitors Bureau.
+This position was primarily focused on marketing and public relations.
+She used skills from her previous position at the regional CVB as well as skills she learned at the university, including implementing new software for the chamber to keep track of its members and events.

-We also coordinated the state’s largest one-day extreme sports festival, Official Bridge Day.
-This was event coordination on a state AND national level.
-It takes so many organizations and people to produce an event on this scale.
+She also coordinated the state’s largest one-day extreme sports festival, Official Bridge Day.
+This was event coordination on both a state and national level.
+It took many organizations and people to produce an event on this scale.
 What most people didn’t know was that there were only two full-time employees of the chamber of commerce who were ultimately responsible.
-I’m very proud of that.
+She remains very proud of that accomplishment.

-During my time at the chamber/CVB, I enrolled as a doctoral student at Indiana Institute of Technology’s Ph.D. in Global Leadership program.
-This was another life-changing decision for me.
-I thoroughly enjoyed my time in the program.
-I met people from all around the world.
-I not only grew as a researcher in the program but also as a person.
-Our faculty were more than educators.
-They were mentors as well.
-My dissertation chair became a mentor and a cheerleader for me.
-To this day she is a very dear friend.
-The last portion of my program took place during Covid-19.
-Doctoral students talk about how lonely the dissertation phase can be.
-However, this was on an entirely different level.
-I had lost the social interaction of my online courses and in my personal life.
-Therefore, I used the opportunity to focus on my research and writing.
-In 2021, I received my degree and was also awarded dissertation of the year in my concentration of Higher Education Administration.
-My dissertation is entitled, A Case Study of How Leaders in an Appalachian County View Themselves in a Global Society, and can be accessed for free on ProQuest.
+During her time at the chamber/CVB, she enrolled as a doctoral student at Indiana Institute of Technology’s Ph.D. in Global Leadership program.
+This was another life-changing decision for her.
+She thoroughly enjoyed her time in the program and met people from all around the world.
+She not only grew as a researcher in the program but also as a person.
+The faculty were more than educators; they were mentors as well.
+Her dissertation chair became both a mentor and a cheerleader for her and remains a very dear friend to this day.
+The last portion of her program took place during Covid-19.
+Doctoral students often talk about how lonely the dissertation phase can be, but this experience was on an entirely different level.
+She had lost the social interaction of her online courses and in her personal life.
+Therefore, she used the opportunity to focus on her research and writing.
+In 2021, she received her degree and was also awarded Dissertation of the Year in her concentration of Higher Education Administration.
+Her dissertation is entitled, A Case Study of How Leaders in an Appalachian County View Themselves in a Global Society, and can be accessed for free on ProQuest.

 Business Overview

-I resigned from my position at the chamber/CVB to work on my dissertation full-time.
-That might sound a little crazy.
-However, I have been in two different terminal degree programs.
-The first one was at my university that closed.
-This meant I had to start from scratch in the new program.
-I felt as if I needed to focus on this huge project that had been dragging along for several years.
+Dr. Mandy Wriston resigned from her position at the chamber/CVB to work on her dissertation full-time.
+While that may sound a little crazy, she had already been in two different terminal degree programs.
+The first one was at the university that closed, which meant she had to start from scratch in the new program.
+She felt she needed to focus on the huge project that had been dragging along for several years.

 Appalachian Queen Consulting and Public Relations, LLC is also the product of several conversations with Appalachian citizens who are trying to make a difference in their communities.
-These people have families and full-time jobs yet find time to participate in volunteer organizations.
+These individuals have families and full-time jobs yet still find time to participate in volunteer organizations.
 They expressed a need for assistance with event promotion, grant writing, and content writing.
-I also volunteer in my community and recognize a need for board consulting services that would provide solid research before making decisions on behalf of the organization.
+Dr. Mandy Wriston also volunteers in her community and recognized a need for board consulting services that would provide solid research before making decisions on behalf of organizations.

-Since opening my business, I have provided consulting services to a wide range of clients.
-For instance, I’ve helped coordinate and handle public relations for events in the local paranormal community.
-I’ve consulted with members of the pagan community about grants.
-I am currently working with three different non-profits to create programming for Appalachian youth, strategic marketing plans, and long-term strategic planning.
-I currently assist two businesses with social media and marketing.
-I’ve done very well by keeping an open mind.
+Since opening her business, she has provided consulting services to a wide range of clients.
+For instance, she has helped coordinate and handle public relations for events in the local paranormal community.
+She has consulted with members of the pagan community about grants.
+She is currently working with three different non-profits to create programming for Appalachian youth, strategic marketing plans, and long-term strategic planning.
+She also currently assists two businesses with social media and marketing.
+She has done very well by keeping an open mind.

 Growth & Expansion Plans

 Growth and expansion in the Appalachian region are slow processes.
-I found in my research of global leadership in Appalachia that our residents are still very much focused on what it takes to get by day to day.
+Dr. Mandy Wriston found in her research of global leadership in Appalachia that residents are still very much focused on what it takes to get by day to day.
 Resources still need to be improved in the region.
-We still don’t have access to good broadband because of the geography.
-Good-paying jobs with benefits are hard to come by as is adequate healthcare.
-So, to answer your question, right now I am worrying about taking care of the clients I have with a limited workforce.
-My first goal is to help the Appalachian professionals around me.
-It is too early in the game to start thinking about expansion.
-If I do expand it will be further out into the Appalachian region.
+Many areas still do not have access to good broadband because of the geography.
+Good-paying jobs with benefits are hard to come by, as is adequate healthcare.
+To answer the question, right now she is focused on taking care of the clients she already has with a limited workforce.
+Her first goal is to help the Appalachian professionals around her.
+She believes it is too early in the game to start thinking about expansion.
+If she does expand, it will be further out into the Appalachian region.

-2023 was a slow year for me.
-I like to think of it as the year I tried to get my name out there.
-I had a few small projects that allowed me to prove my competence and abilities.
-You see, the Appalachians are not very trusting.
-This is mainly because so many outsiders have taken advantage of our people and resources.
-This year, however, has been great!
-My business has taken off.
-I have several new clients.
-I even made some great connections with people who can refer clients to me.
+2023 was a slow year for Dr. Mandy Wriston.
+She likes to think of it as the year she tried to get her name out there.
+She had a few small projects that allowed her to prove her competence and abilities.
+Appalachians are not very trusting, mainly because so many outsiders have taken advantage of their people and resources.
+This year, however, has been great for her business.
+It has taken off significantly.
+She has gained several new clients and even made some great connections with people who can refer clients to her.

-My business offers public relations, grant consultation, content writing, motivational speaking, leadership development, resume writing, and board consulting at an affordable price to people who live and work in the Appalachian region.
-Most people in Appalachia, especially small entrepreneurs, can’t afford current competitive market prices.
+Her business offers public relations, grant consultation, content writing, motivational speaking, leadership development, resume writing, and board consulting at an affordable price to people who live and work in the Appalachian region.
+Most people in Appalachia, especially small entrepreneurs, cannot afford current competitive market prices.

 Building Effective Teams

-From what I have witnessed most leaders go off to leadership programs but don’t implement what they learn.
-To begin, try implementing what you learn in these programs.
-It’s not enough to say, “I’ve been to the program so that makes me a great leader”.
-Do some research about the individuals who make up your team.
-For instance, in my dissertation research, you will find that my recommendations are that Appalachian employees should be recognized as minorities just like any other minority group.
-Appalachians should be treated with cultural sensitivity as global leaders and by the global organizations they interact with.
+From what Dr. Mandy Wriston has witnessed, most leaders attend leadership programs but do not implement what they learn.
+She believes the first step should be implementing the lessons learned from these programs.
+It is not enough to say, “I’ve been to the program so that makes me a great leader.”
+She believes organizations should research the individuals who make up their teams.
+For instance, in her dissertation research, her recommendations suggest that Appalachian employees should be recognized as minorities just like any other minority group.
+Appalachians should be treated with cultural sensitivity by global leaders and organizations they interact with.
 Furthermore, orientation and training programs of global organizations should acknowledge that Appalachian employees think and lead differently than their colleagues.
-Stop thinking in terms of team first.
-Think in terms of the individual and then build your team.
+She emphasizes that organizations should stop thinking in terms of “team first” and instead think in terms of the individual before building the team.

-My company’s focus is on Appalachians living in the region.
-I am a professional researcher.
-I do a lot my own research.
-Going in a different direction from the above question, I want to be part of the movement that has begun to control the narrative that has been perpetuated about the people who inhabit the Appalachian region.
+Her company’s focus is on Appalachians living in the region.
+Dr. Mandy Wriston is a professional researcher and conducts a significant amount of her own research.
+Going in a slightly different direction from the previous question, she wants to be part of the movement that has begun to control the narrative that has long been perpetuated about the people who inhabit the Appalachian region.

 Startup Tips